dai-fuji/demo-coderabbit/README.md

 # demo-coderabbit
-THis is demo repository for coderabbit!
+This is demo repository for coderabbit!